Thalente Mbatha

-Thalente Wandile Mbatha (born 6 March 2000) is a South African soccer player who plays as a defensive midfielder for Premier Soccer League side Orlando Pirates and the South African national team.
+Thalente Wandile Mbatha (born 6 March 2000) is a South African soccer player who plays as a defensive midfielder for Premier Soccer League side Orlando Pirates and the South Africa national team.

-Mbatha scored on his international debut in 2024 against Uganda.
+Mbatha scored on his international debut against Uganda in the 2025 African Cup of Nations qualifiers in 2024.He immediately became an integral part of the squad, helping Bafana Bafana qualify for the tournament unbeaten.
+He was subsequently selected for South Africa's squad for the 2025 African Cup of Nations.

 Club career

 At the age of 10, Thalente Mbatha began his football journey with local amateur club Real Rabbits, where he played for the Under-11, Under-13, and Under-15 teams.
 By the time he was 13, his talent saw him competing across multiple age groups, featuring for the Under-13, Under-15, and Under-17 squads.

 As he progressed through his teenage years, he joined Durban FC, further developing his skills and gaining recognition.
 His performances earned him a move to professional football, where he signed with Highlands Park FC in the South African Premier League.

 SuperSport United

 He played for Tshwane based side SuperSport United.